Internal fertilization

 Internal fertilization is the union of an egg and sperm cell during sexual reproduction inside the female body.
 Internal fertilization, unlike its counterpart, external fertilization, brings more control to the female with reproduction.
-For internal fertilization to happen there needs to be a method for the male to introduce the sperm into the female's reproductive tract.
+Male animals inseminate females in order to internally fertilize their egg cells.

 Most taxa that reproduce by internal fertilization are gonochoric.
-In mammals, reptiles, and certain other groups of animals, this is done by copulation, an intromittent organ being introduced into the vagina or cloaca.
-In most birds, the cloacal kiss is used, the two animals pressing their cloacas together while transferring sperm.
+Male mammals, reptiles, and certain other vertebrates transfer sperm into the female's vagina or cloaca through an intromittent organ during copulation.
+Most birds use the "cloacal kiss," pressing cloacas together to transfer sperm.
 Salamanders, spiders, some insects and some molluscs undertake internal fertilization by transferring a spermatophore, a bundle of sperm, from the male to the female.
-Following fertilization, the embryos are laid as eggs in oviparous organisms, or continue to develop inside the reproductive tract of the mother to be born later as live young in viviparous organisms.
+After fertilization, embryos develop in eggs in oviparous species or inside the mother’s reproductive tract in viviparous ones.

 Evolution of internal fertilization

 Internal fertilization evolved many times in animals.
 According to David B. Dusenbery all the features with internal fertilization were most likely a result from oogamy.
 It has been argued that internal fertilization evolve because of sexual selection through sperm competition.

-In amphibians internal fertilization evolved from external fertilization.
+In amphibians, internal fertilization evolved from external fertilization.